civic-os/vision/Main.md

 The PHO system allows a citizen to report a road issue to their local government and see as the issue is resolved.
 PHO also allows the road commission to track each issue, assign work, and collect issues into a bid.
 Following Open Data principles, the original reporter can see the status of their issue.
 ## Abstraction: Schema
 A Schema is a structured set of information in a tabular form (having multiple records of the same type).
 A single schema comprises a collection of fields, each with a type (text, number, money, etc.) and relationships to other schemas or nested sub-schemas.
-Validity rules are also configurable to enforce data input and preserve data integrity (e.g. `Location` is required, or `End Date` must be after `Start Date`).
+Validity rules are also configurable to enforce data input and preserve data integrity.

 Every Schema is described by an Entity Relationship Diagram.
 ```mermaid